asavinov/intelligent-trading-bot/README.md

 General sequence:
 * Update klines data set from the binance server: "python start.py download_data"
-* Compute features and labels (lists are hard-coded but not all of them have to be used): "python start.py generate_features.py
+* Compute features and labels (label lists are hard-coded but not all of them have to be used): "python start.py generate_features.py
 * Generate rolling predictions (specify hyper-model parameters as well as features to use and labels to predict): "python start.py generate_rolling_predictions.py"
 * Train signal (trade) models: "python start.py train_signal_models.py"